reid23/PowerSystemsExperiments.jl/README.md

 # PowerSystemsExperiments.jl

 A Julia package for high-dimensional plotting and parameter sweeps of power grids using NREL SIENNA's `PowerSimulationsDynamics.jl` and PlotlyJS.
+> [!Warning]
+> This package is still very much in pre-release.
+Interfaces are unstable and bugs exist, especially in the plotting side.

 ## Installation

 ```julia